 Boston supports a pretty impressive culture of lectures and lecture-like events.
 The main purpose of this list is to distill from this culture a sense of the driving issues in contemporary science and technology.
-From time to time I include talks outside this focus, such as DIY initiatives, events for young people, and other talks that seem likely to be of interest to the technical community.
+From time to time I include talks outside this focus that seem likely to be of interest to the technical community.

 Caveats: The list is not remotely comprehensive

 and networking meetups with no special focus are not well

 handled.
 I tend to list events that offer a physical